Old Port Montreal’s Best Restaurants and Attractions

 3. Cutest Cafés

 If you’re like me, you enjoy working alone but in the company of others.
-There’s something about that white noise that’s soothes, and there’s definitely something about that caffeine that’ll keep you awake and focused.
-And if you’re travelling, a daily wifi drop-in spot is in order.
-Check these out if the Old Port is where you choose to make that stop.
+There’s something about that white noise that is soothing, and there’s definitely something about that caffeine that’ll keep you awake and focused.
+If you’re travelling, a daily wifi drop-in spot is in order.
+Check these out if the Old Port is where you choose to make a stop.

 Flyjin Café